KalvadTech/CustomerPulse-ios/README.md

 ### Manually

-If you do not want to add HappinessMeterSDK using Cocoapods, you can add `hm_ios_sdk.xcframework` to your project.
+If you do not want to add HappinessMeterSDK using Cocoapods, you can add `CustomerPulse.xcframework` to your project.
 You can find the framework in the `build` folder of the SDK.
 <br /><br />

 To import the SDK to your project

 ```
-import hm_ios_sdk
+import CustomerPulse
 ```

 ## Usage